 In order to successfully set up a Forest School, the school must have a Qualified Practitioner which can be achieved by any teacher willing to complete the training process and consolidation as set out by the Forest Schools Website.
 With the help of a Forest Schools Practitioner you can then start setting up the Forest School.

 You will also need an appropriate site in which to run the forest school.
 Generally on the school’s own grounds is acceptable but if you can work out a deal with a local woodland or forest group this could also be a good idea.
+In addition to the site, you may have to keep in mind the dangerous wildfire as you may not want to put the lives of hundreds of kids in danger.
+That’s why new schools may need to be constructed with fire retardent materials that can nullify or reduce the effect of any potential wildfire.

 You can also obtain funding for your new Forest School from local authorities and local councils if you are having trouble with creating an acceptable shelter and gathering materials for the Forest School.
 Applying for funding can be a tedious process but if it provides you with the supplies you need to create an exciting environment for children it will be well worth the effort.